Hadronic decays of possible pseudoscalar $P$-wave $D\bar{D}^\ast/\bar{D}D^\ast$ molecular state: Theoretical Framework

 Since the $G_0$ has not been observed experimentally, we assume that its mass is approximately equal to those of the $X(3872)$ and the $G(3900)$ since they are all near the $D\bar{D}^*$ threshold.
 Thus, in the molecular picture, we could take $m_{G_0} = m_{D^0} +m_{{\bar D}^{\ast 0}} - E_\mathrm{b}$, where $E_\mathrm{b}$ is regarded as the binding energy of the $G_0$.

-In Fig. \ref{fig:g0couplingconstant} the cutoff($\Lambda$) dependence of the coupling constant $g_{G_0DD^\ast}$ is shown for different binding energies ranging from 0.1 to 10 MeV.
+In Fig. \ref{fig:g0couplingconstant} the cutoff($\Lambda$) dependence of the coupling constant $g_{G_0DD^\ast}$ is shown for different binding energies ranging from 0.1 MeV to 10 MeV.
 It is seen that the coupling constant $g_{G_0DD^\ast}$ decreases with increasing the cutoff $\Lambda$.
 At a given $\Lambda$, $g_{G_0DD^\ast}$ increases as the binding energy grows.
-It should be pointed out that in our calculations, we did not distinguish the couplings of the $G_0$ to the charged and neutral charmed mesons, similar to the treatments for the $X(3872)$ in Ref. \cite{Guo:2014taa}.
+In terms of the wave function in Eq. \eqref{eq:G0wavefunction} we used, the effective couplings of the $G_0$ to the neutral and charged charmed meson pairs are equal accordingly.
+The relative size of the effective neutral and charged coupling constants needs to be determined based on future experimental results.
+For the $X(3872)$ treated as an $S$-wave $D\bar{D}^\ast/\bar{D}D^\ast$ state, the effective charged coupling constant is found to be about half the neutral one \cite{Zhang:2024fxy}, which is extracted from the recent LHCb experiments \cite{LHCb:2022jez}.

 In this work, we shall be mainly concerned with the hidden-charm hadronic decay processes $G_0\to \omega(\rho^0) J/\psi $, $\pi^+\pi^- \eta_c (1S)$, $\pi^+\pi^- \chi_{c1} (1P)$, and the open-charm $D^0\bar{D}^0\pi^0$, based on the suggestions \cite{Lin:2024qcq}.
 To evaluate the relevant Feynman diagrams, we need the effective Lagrangians of the final states with the possible charmed mesons.
 Under the heavy quark limit and chiral symmetry, the effective Lagrangians are constructed as \cite{Colangelo:2003sa,Casalbuoni:1996pg,Li:2021jjt}